 There are many colleges and Institutions offering MBA degrees.
 Many people who fail to get a seat in good institutes are joining here and getting their MBA degrees.
 In fact, these MBA degrees will never be recognised by many big corporates and MNCs.
 Their application for posts will never be considered here for a job.
 So many of these MBAs have to settle in small companies for small posts and for very low salaries.
 I know many MBAs who are working like that drawing around Rs.20000/- a month.

-With the openings of so many management schools consisting of IIMs, B class schools and even the unbranded one's from the small towns, to get a job with the management background in the coming future would indeed be difficult.
+With the opening of so many management schools consisting of B class schools and even the unbranded ones from the small towns, getting a job with the management background in the coming future would indeed be difficult.

-But still some practical vision is always needed to be ahead of other aspirants. the aspirants have to look into all the possible avenues where they can fit themselves without considering the initial offerings as emoluments.
-The emoluments may not look attractive because of lack of competitive environment and also being a small shop.
-The vast experience earned by the shop keeper could benifit the entrants in such shops as the entrants would be familiar with so many useful tools which could be of immense help in due course.
+But still, some practical vision is always needed to be ahead of other aspirants.
+They have to look into all the possible avenues where they can fit themselves without considering the initial emoluments.